thabomayika/insurance_dashboard/README.md

-# insurance_dashboard
+# Insurance Dashboard
-This project is where I was analyzing an insurance dataframe Had to create a dashboard
+## A project where I perform the standard data analysis and I create a dashboard to visualize the data in an interactive manner